DNA-testing companies say they can pinpoint your ethnicity. Can they?

-Curious about their roots, consumers are spending tens of million of dollars each year getting their DNA tested and then proclaiming they are one-quarter Irish, 22 percent Scandinavian or 14 percent Native American.
+Curious about their roots, consumers are spending tens of millions of dollars each year getting their DNA tested and then proclaiming they are one-quarter Irish, 22 percent Scandinavian or 14 percent Native American.

 These pie charts of ethnicity make for great water-cooler conversation.
 But what about the science?
 Experts say it is still in its infancy, can reinforce stereotypes and sometimes is flat-out wrong.